asalamon74/pktriggercord/pentax_scsi_protocol.md

  * `C0` is `Command Group`, `C1` is the command number in the group.
 The combination of `C0 C1` defines the `Command`.
  * `X0 X1` is a Little-Endian 16-bit integer, `0xX1X0`, which is the byte length of the previously sent arguments, and should be aligned to 4 (32-bit).
 For example, if one argument was sent previously, the `X0 X1` should be `04 00`.
 As the arguments number is quite small, `X1` will always be zero.
+ * As discovered in K-S1 firmware, `X0 X1` are not used anymore.

 ### 2.3 Get Command Status